IoanaBajan/IntroductionToRobotics/LaboratoryHomework/README.md

 ## Lab homeworks:
 - analogRGBcontrol.ino: Control a RGB LED with 3 Potentiometers
 - knockDetectionSong: Start a song/sound using piezo buzzers and then stop it using a button
+- DigitControlJoystick.ino: Control a 4 7Digit display, change the screen, increment, decrement the value of each one